peteroupc/peteroupc.github.io/randomfunc.md

 The first kind is called weighted choice _with replacement_ (which can be thought of as drawing a ball, then putting it back), where the probability of choosing each item doesn't change as items are chosen.

-The following pseudocode implements a method `WeightedChoice` that takes a single list `weights` of weights (numbers 0 or greater), and returns the index of a weight from that list.
+The following pseudocode implements a method `WeightedChoice` that takes a single list `weights` of weights (integers 0 or greater), and returns the index of a weight from that list.
 The greater the weight, the more likely its index will be chosen.
-(Note that there are two possible ways to generate the random number depending on whether the weights are all integers or can be fractional numbers.)

     METHOD WeightedChoice(weights)
         if size(weights) == 0: return error